openvinotoolkit/openvino_build_deploy/ai_ref_kits/conversational_ai_chatbot/README.md

 4. Test text interaction with the chatbot.
     - Type your question in the text box.
     - To send your question to the chatbot, click **Submit** or press **Enter**.
-    _The assistant responds to your query in text and audio form._
+    _The assistant responds to your question in text and audio form._

 For further testing of the Conversational AI Chatbot, you can engage with the chatbot assistant by asking it questions, or giving it commands that align with the assistant's capabilities.
 This hands-on experience can help you to understand the assistant's interactive quality and performance.